Tom Lehrer: Early life

 Lehrer attended the Horace Mann School in Riverdale, part of the Bronx borough of New York.
 He also attended Camp Androscoggin, both as a camper and a counselor.
 Stephen Sondheim had Tom Lehrer as a camp counselor.

 Lehrer was considered a child prodigy and skipped two grades.
 After graduation from Loomis School, at the age of 15 he entered Harvard College, where one of his professors was Irving Kaplansky.
-As an undergraduate student at Harvard, he began to write comic songs, to entertain his friends, including "Fight Fiercely, Harvard".
+As an undergraduate student at Harvard, he began to write comic songs to entertain his friends, including "Fight Fiercely, Harvard".

 A fellow student and friend, (Note: Bernstein said that Lehrer's wit was evident even in his teens.
 "Lehrer and I sometimes had lunch together in the graduate dining room.
 On one occasion, a student waiter dropped a tray filled with silverware and dishes, with a resounding crash.
 'They are playing our song,' Lehrer commented."
 Bernstein wrote in 2020, "From time to time, we email each other.
 We once reminisced about a math graduate student who was known for his obnoxiousness.
 He was so obnoxious that to find a practical unit of obnoxiousness, you had to use a millionth of his actual name.") the physicist Jeremy Bernstein, recalled that he was told to organize a luncheon entertainment for the seniors graduating in 1951.
 He knew only two entertainers, Lehrer and Al Capp, both of whom agreed.
 Lehrer ("and a small group of co-conspirators," Bernstein wrote) performed his songs as The Physical Revue for Harvard's physics department then and again in 1952.
-(Bernstein said, "This performance had remarkable consequences for Lehrer.
+Bernstein said, "This performance had remarkable consequences for Lehrer.
 Capp had a weekly radio program, and Lehrer became a fixture.
-I think that this was the first time he had been let loose on the general public, although the program only lasted four weeks.")
-The revue was punningly revived by Lehrer in 1993 as Songs of the Physical Revue – a special performance for the American Physical Society to commemorate the centenary of their journal, the Physical Review.
+I think that this was the first time he had been let loose on the general public, although the program only lasted four weeks."
+The revue was revived by Lehrer in 1993 as Songs of the Physical Revue – a special performance for the American Physical Society to commemorate the centenary of their journal, the Physical Review.